JeremyWurbs/autograd/README.md

 ```

 Notice the `_children=(X, W)` argument where we pass in the two input Tensors,
-and that when the current Tensor's `_grad_fn()` is called, the children's
+and that *after* we compute the new (i.e. `dot_product's`) `_grad_fn()`, we are free
-`_grad_fn()` may be called next.
-Thus, in the future, when a tensor's
+to call the `_grad_fn()` on the children (i.e. `W` and `X`).
+This fact is used to
-`backward()` method is called we may dynamically construct the reverse graph
+dynamically construct a reverse computation graph by recursively adding the
-by recursively calling all the children of Tensor's and setting their `_grad_fn()`
+children tensors onto a sequential "tape".

-methods to run directly after the current Tensor's method.
+More, as the backward traversal path is not computed until a Tensor's `backward()`

-More, the backward traversal path is not computed until a Tensor's `backward()`
+method is called, the forward graph is allowed to change dynamically from input
-method is called, allowing the forward graph to change dynamically from input
+to input (or batch to batch), and will also work for any number of losses or
-to input (or batch to batch), and for any number of losses or backwards gradients
+backwards gradients you may wish to compute and composite onto each other,
-to be computed and composited onto each other trivially at run-time, anywhere in
+all done at run-time, anywhere in the entire computation graph— a rather
-the entire computation graph— a rather powerful computational tool.
+powerful computational tool.

 Explicitly, the backwards graph is computed at the start of the `backwards()`
 method: